-Director of Nursing Heidi DeSota, DNP, RN
+Director of Nursing

+Dr. Heidi DeSota, DNP, RN

+(419) 783-2372

-hdesota@defiance.edu
+hdesota@defiance.edu or Nursing@defiance.edu

 Office: Tenzer, Room 101

 4.0 CLINICAL POLICIES

 CLINICAL POLICIES

 RN LICENSURE

 As an unencumbered licensed nurse, students in the RN to BSN Online Completion Program will be subject to the rules and regulations as defined by their home state's Nurse Practice Act.
 In the unlikely event that an infraction occurs in the clinical setting while in the role of a student, the Defiance College nursing faculty is required to report the incident to the appropriate State Board of Nursing.